 Two centuries of Sacred Heart education have yielded a number of cherished network-wide traditions.
-Newton Country Day School proudly continues these traditions as well as those that have evolved over its 138-year history.
+Newton Country Day School proudly continues these traditions as well as those that have evolved over its 139-year history.

 These competitive groups based on school colors were established when the school was founded in 1880.
-All members of the Newton Country Day community are inducted into either the Blue or Silver team during the fall of their first year in the school.
-The purpose of these teams is to involve the entire school in different types of constructive competition.
+All members of the Newton Country Day community are inducted into either the Blue or Silver team during the fall of their first year at NCDS.
+The purpose of these teams is to involve the entire community in different types of constructive competition.

-A time-honored tradition, Prize Day ritually marks the end of the school year.
+A time-honored tradition, Prize Day marks the end of the school year.
 Held in the Chapel, the formal Prize Day ceremonies (the Middle and Upper Schools convene separately) celebrate students’ accomplishments in the previous semester.
 Students who earn honors grades receive silver or gold distinction and certificates distributed by the Headmistress.
-The Headmistress and Head of each school also distribute certificates and awards received for exemplary performance on regional and national exams (such as those for foreign languages, maths and the sciences).
+The Headmistress and Head of each school also distribute certificates and awards received for exemplary performance on regional and national exams.
 In addition to academic honors, each Prize Day affirms the Goals of Sacred Heart Schools by conferring five Goal Awards to a student in each class.
-Students nominate their peers, describing the ways in which their classmates have fulfilled the criteria set out by the individual goals.
+Girls nominate their peers, describing the ways in which their classmates have fulfilled the criteria set out by the individual goals.